loopwerk/django-jinja-render-block/README.md

     template_name = "example.jinja#test-partial"
 ```

-This is extremely useful in combination with HTMX:
+This is extremely useful in combination with htmx (or Alpine AJAX):

 ```python
 def example_view(request):